mshumko/asilib/docs/api.rst

 API Reference
 =============

-`asilib` saves all of the ASI image files, calibration files, and movies to
+`asilib` saves all of the ASI image files, skymap calibration files, and movies to

 .. code-block:: python